-Under this law, California consumers have a right to request information about the personally identifiable information (PII) organisations collected, shared and sold within the past 12 months.
+Under this law, California consumers have a right to request information about the PII organisations collected, shared and sold within the past 12 months.
 Specifically, a consumer has a right to request that an organisation disclose:

-- 1 the categories of PII the organisation has collected about that consumer: - 2 the categories of sources from which the PII is collected; - 3 the business or commercial purpose for collecting or selling PII; - 4 the categories of third parties with whom the organisation shares PII; - 5 the specific pieces of PII it has collected about that consumer; - 6 the categories of PII it has sold about the consumer and the categories of third parties to whom the PII was sold; and - 7 the categories of PII that the organisation disclosed for a business purpose and the categories of third parties to whom the PII was disclosed for a business purpose.
+- the categories of PII the organisation has collected about that consumer; - the categories of sources from which the PII is collected; - the business or commercial purpose for collecting or selling PII; - the categories of third parties with whom the organisation shares PII; - the specific pieces of PII it has collected about that consumer; - the categories of PII it has sold about the consumer and the categories of third parties to whom the PII was sold; and - the categories of PII that the organisation disclosed for a business purpose and the categories of third parties to whom the PII was disclosed for a business purpose.